-The FY23 budget, assumes a \$0.31762 Maintenance and Operation (M&O) tax rate for tax year 2022, compared to \$0.33500 in 2021.
-This amounts to a 5% tax rate cut for County residents and businesses.
-A home or business which did not go up in value would pay 5% less than the prior year.
-For those properties that increased more than 5% in value, the owner would pay slightly higher taxes.
-However, these increases will be less, on a percentage basis, than the appreciation in the owner's property.
-Overall, General Fund revenue would increase by about 5%, approximately half the pace of inflation.
+The FY23 budget is based on the revenue generated from the No New Revenue rate which assumes a \$0.30144 Maintenance and Operation (M&O) tax rate for tax year 2022 compared to \$0.33500 in 2021.
+This amounts to a 10% M&O tax rate cut for County residents and businesses, or an 8.7% overall county tax rate cut when considering the slightly higher tax rate for debt service.
+A home or business which did not go up in value would pay 8.7% less county tax than the prior year, although the average property will pay about the same total county tax given the assessed valuation increases for 2022.
+Overall, including the added revenue from new properties added to the tax roll, General Fund M&O revenue is expected to increase by about 0.8%, well below the pace of inflation.

 A longer-term forecast shows the General Fund operating revenue under two different tax rate scenarios.
-Commissioners Court can, without a tax rate election, set the County's tax rate up to a maximum amount determined by the Truth in Taxation (TNT) formula, also known as the VAR.
-The legislature's intent through SB2, in 2019, was to cap average increases on existing properties at 3.5% annually.
-Although the TNT calculation can result in actual maximum rates above or below this 3.5% target, in any given year, depending on increases/decreases to: debt service, number of taxes refunds paid to property owners for successful appeals, and increases in County spending on indigent defense.
-Two scenarios are presented.
-Scenario 1 shows revenue with no tax increase on existing properties in 2022 or in future years.
-Scenario 2 shows revenue based on the 2022 Voter Approval Rate and a 3.5% annual tax increase on existing properties thereafter.
+Commissioners Court can, without a tax rate election, set the County's tax rate up to the VAR.
+The legislature's intent when it passed SB2 in 2019, was to cap average increases on existing properties at 3.5% annually, although the Truth in Taxation (TNT) calculation can result in actual maximum rates a little above or below this 3.5% target in any given year depending on factors such as increases/decreases to debt service, the amount of tax refunds paid to property owners for successful appeals in the prior year, and spending increases for indigent legal defense.
+The chart illustrates the revenue impact of choosing no increase for existing properties vs. increasing existing properties by 3.5% per year.
+As shown, a 3.5% annual increase compounds over time and by FY28 would generate approximately \$480M more per year than if taxes on existing properties are held flat.

 The graphic below compares the maximum maintenance and operation (M&O) tax rate allowed by the TNT rules to the actual rates adopted by the County.
-For 2017-2019, Commissioners Court adopted M&O rates resulting in tax revenue between \$121M and \$128M less per year than would have been generated under the maximum rates allowed (called the Rollback rate until 2020 when it was changed to the Voter Approval Rate), in 2020, the TNT rules changed and greatly reduced the amount of M&O tax revenue the County can generate.
+For 2017-2019, Commissioners Court adopted M&O rates resulting in tax revenue between \$121M and \$128M less per year than would have been generated under the maximum rates allowed (called the Rollback rate until 2020 when it was changed to the Voter

+Approval Rate), in 2020, the TNT rules changed and greatly reduced the amount of M&O tax revenue the County can generate.